 Yet the 1,001st day turned out to be more important than the other 1,000 days of its life combined.

 Imagine you found an investment that generated steady, predictable returns with no drop in the value of your portfolio.
 (This is the promise that attracted investors to a fraud like Bernie Madoff.)

 As it turns out, there are legitimate investment strategies that offer just that… until the day they don’t.

-The most recent example of such a strategy happened almost exactly a year ago.
+An example of such a strategy happened in early 2018.

 Investors betting against higher volatility in the U.S. stock market earned steady returns, month after month.

 In August 2017, Business Insider reported on the case of Seth M. Golden of Ocala, Florida.